 Some people who have to put down their animals may experience symptoms of post-traumatic stress.
 They may have nightmares about what has happened, feel uncontrollable anger, and feel that they re-experience the traumatic event when they see physical reminders.

 For some, this loss may be so overwhelming they may have thoughts of suicide.
 If you think this is happening to you or someone you know, it is important you seek help from your general practitioner.

 Don’t be afraid to ask for help if you feel you need it.
 It is better to deal with your painful memories as soon as you can.

 Releasing pent-up emotions is far healthier than holding them in.
 If you are feeling guilty, talk about it, write it down, share it with a trusted friend – try to express it in some way.

-As a pet or livestock owner your days were probably very busy – there was always a reason to get up in the morning.
-It helps to find a new type of structure in your life.
+As a livestock owner your days were probably very busy – there was always a reason to get up in the morning.
+It may help to find a new type of structure in your life.
 Setting daily goals can assist you in making sure that your days have a purpose.